DarekRepos/myEvent/README.md

 ![Travis (.com) branch](https://img.shields.io/travis/com/DarekRepos/myEvent/master)
 ![GitHub](https://img.shields.io/github/license/DarekRepos/myEvent)

 myEvent Wordpress Plugin allow you to add events from WordPress widgets.
 Once you install you cam create post with events dates and it will be automatically be posted on the widget.
-For detailed description read **"readme.txt"** file.
+For detailed description read **"readme.txt"** file or https://darekrepos.github.io/myEvent/

 ## How to install